Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bản tin quân sự thế giới hôm nay ngày 11/12/2024: Mỹ chỉ ra cách có thể đánh chặn Oreshnik

-Australian Navy fires Tomahawk missile for the first time.
+The Australian Navy fired a Tomahawk missile for the first time.
 Photo: Topwar

 The introduction of the Tomahawk missile could significantly change the operational range of the Australian Armed Forces and Royal Australian Navy, as the maximum attack range has increased from 124 km (for the older AGM-84 Harpoon missile) to 1,650 km (for the more advanced RGM-109E Tomahawk Block IV missile).

-The Tomahawk cruise missile, capable of carrying both conventional and nuclear warheads, would significantly enhance the country's combat capabilities in the event of a regional conflict.
+The Tomahawk cruise missile, capable of carrying both conventional and nuclear warheads, would significantly enhance the combat capability of the "Kangaroo Country" in the event of a conflict in the region.

 The US Navy began developing a sea-launched cruise missile in 1972.
-The Tomahawk is designed to fly at subsonic speeds while remaining low in altitude, making it difficult for radar to detect.
-The Tomahawk uses specially designed guidance systems to maneuver at such low altitudes.
+The Tomahawk was designed to fly at subsonic speeds while remaining low, making it difficult for radar to detect.
+The Tomahawk used guidance systems specifically designed to maneuver at such low altitudes.

-Notably, Tomahawk can be launched from more than 140 US Navy surface ships and submarines, including four modified Ohio-class submarines, as well as the Royal Navy's Astute, Swiftsure and Trafalgar-class submarines.
+Notably, Tomahawks can be launched from more than 140 US Navy surface ships and submarines, including four modified Ohio-class submarines, as well as the Royal Navy's Astute, Swiftsure, and Trafalgar-class submarines.

-According to the military news site Defense News, the South Korean Navy has just put into service the new destroyer Jeongjo the Great equipped with the modern Aegis ship-based missile defense system.
+According to the military news site Defense News, the South Korean Navy has just commissioned the new destroyer Jeongjo the Great, equipped with the modern Aegis shipboard missile defense system.

-The 8,200-ton ship was built by Hyundai Heavy Industries and designed to help Seoul neutralize threats from North Korea.
-Jeongjo the Great becomes the largest surface warship ever built by South Korea.
+The 8,200-ton ship, built by Hyundai Heavy Industries and designed to help Seoul neutralize threats from North Korea, makes the Jeongjo the Great the largest surface warship ever built by South Korea.

-The Jeongjo the Great's armament includes surface-to-surface missiles and anti-aircraft missiles, including the SM-3 and SM-6.
+Jeongjo the Great's armament includes surface-to-surface missiles and anti-aircraft missiles, including SM-3 and SM-6.
 The ship is also equipped with a modern hydroacoustic sonar system for anti-submarine missions.

 The second destroyer of the same class is expected to be delivered to the Navy in 2026, the third in 2027.
 Jeongjo the Great will enter combat service in late 2025.